Tania Candiani: 'I am intrigued about how science's vision carries ideas of collective futures'

-The singularity of each concrete situation, the authenticity of the specific, contextual meanings intensify the empathic perception of intimacy, fragility, micro-history.
+The singularity of each concrete situation the authenticity of the specific, contextual meanings intensifies the empathic perception of intimacy, fragility, micro-history.
 This enhances our sensitivity to diversities, anthropological multiplicity and the singularity of lived realities.
 Fictionalizing is a profoundly poetic act.
 The understanding through the storytelling of an unfolding story.
 A metaphor for each named thing.
 The particle of material that tells and narrates is the language.
 So language is matter.

 In this project, not just storytelling is important but oral histories.
-Oral history enables people to share their stories in their own words, with their own voices, through their own understanding of what happened and why; in both the traditional knowledge and the language of science.
+Oral history enables people to share their stories in their own words, with their own voices, through their own understanding of what happened and why, in both the traditional knowledge and the language of science.

 How would you describe the relationship between quantum physics and science fiction narratives?
 How can we explore these entanglements through art?

 Speculative fiction is a tool to tell possible stories.
-The technological tools allow for the visualization of possible futures, the projection of possible empathic scenarios, and raise consciousness about environmental issues.
+The technological tools allow for the visualization of possible futures, the projection of possible empathic scenarios, and raising consciousness about environmental issues.
 This healing evocation seeks to stimulate the empathy necessary as in the arts of living on a damaged planet.

 Both the perception of the nature of things and the apprehension of reality have varied through the centuries, but, in moments of fundamental revision, the poetic sight and the scientific approach to capture the essence of “being” are more and more closely related.

-We are all time travellers, moving from the fact to the fiction at a rate of sixty seconds per minute.
+We are all time travellers, moving from fact to fiction at a rate of sixty seconds per minute.
 Change is continuous.
 It seems that we are inventing the world faster than ever before, operating in the space between abstraction and speculation to challenge the ideological and cultural ideas about science.
 I imagine myself exploring these entanglements making visible things that we rarely see...beauty particles.